eremmele/undrmnd-site/README.md

 If you are looking for the source code, app development, issues, or technical contribution workflow, start there.

-## This repository contains

-- the landing page
-- lightweight project documentation
-- GitHub Pages site assets
-- public-facing copy
-- design and navigation for the web companion

 ## Contributing

 Contributions are encouraged.
 For app features, Swift code, or implementation issues, please use the main app repository.